-We've audited hundreds of bio pages in the last year.
-The same ten mistakes show up over and over — and every one of them is a five-minute fix.
-Here's the list.
+We have audited hundreds of bio pages in the last year.
+The same ten mistakes show up over and over, and every one is a five-minute fix.
+Here is the list.
 Audit yours as you read.

 1. Generic profile photo